Existence of mASD connections on 4-manifolds with cylindrical ends: Introduction

-Here the distance is relative to the metric on the space of connections induced from the identification (\ref{eq:iotamapdiff}). \end{customthm}

-This is a special case of Theorem \ref{thm:1}, which works in the broader setting where the $A_k$ are not necessarily regular.
-In this broader setting, the connection $A$ need not be $\mASD$, but this failure is expressed through an obstruction map.
-In Theorem \ref{thm:2} we extend Theorem \ref{thm:A} to a gluing result for \emph{families} of regular $\mASD$ connections.
+{In the statement of Theorem \ref{thm:B}, the distance is relative to a $L^2_2(N) \times L^{p^*}_{ \delta}(X)$-metric on the space of connections; see (\ref{eq:close}) for a precise statement (the connection $A$ of Theorem \ref{thm:B} is what is called $\mathcal{J}(A_1, A_2)$ in (\ref{eq:close})).} Theorem \ref{thm:B} is a special case of Theorem \ref{thm:1}, which works in the broader setting where the $A_k$ are not necessarily regular.
+In this broader setting, the connection $A$ need not be $\mASD$, but its failure to be $\mASD$ is expressed through an obstruction map.
+In Theorem \ref{thm:2}, we extend Theorem \ref{thm:B} to a gluing result for \emph{families} of regular $\mASD$ connections.
 These results are $\mASD$-extensions of results familiar from the $\ASD$ setting; see \cite[Section 7.2]{donaldson-kronheimer1}.

-\begin{remark} The appearance of $\epsilon$ in the statement of Theorem \ref{thm:A} is new to this $\mASD$ setting.
-To explain it, we note that in the standard set-up of gluing $\ASD$ connections on a closed 4-manifold with $b^+ = 0$, the inequality (\ref{eq:relclassineq}) would be replaced by the equality $\kappa(E_1 \# E_2) = \kappa(E_1) + \kappa(E_2)$.
-The presence of an \emph{inequality} for us reflects a need to freely vary the asymptotic values in order to obtain the $\mASD$ connection $A$.
-This is at the heart of what makes the $\mASD$ set-up a viable candidate for this type of existence statement.
-Indeed, the relevant linearized operator can be made surjective (and hence we have a chance to solve the $\mASD$ equation for $A$) only because the $\mASD$ operator allows for this variation in the asymptotic values. \end{remark}

-As an application of these general gluing theorems, we establish the following existence result, extending that of Taubes \cite{taubes4,taubes3} to the present cylindrical end $\mASD$ situation.
-In its statement, we fix an integer $\ell$ and assume there is a principal $G$-bundle $E_\ell \rightarrow S^4$ with $\kappa(E_\ell) = \ell$ and so that $E_\ell$ admits an irreducible $\ASD$ connection.
-For example, if $G = \SU(2)$, then such a connection exists for every $\ell \geq 1$; see \cite[Section 8]{AHS} for analogous $\ASD$ existence statements on $S^4$ for general simple, simply-connected $G$.
+As an application of Theorems \ref{thm:B} and \ref{thm:2}, we establish the following existence result, extending that of Taubes \cite{taubes4,taubes3} to the present cylindrical end $\mASD$ situation.